Coalbrook mining disaster: Response

 In the months following the disaster, four different inquiries were launched under the Mines and Works Act of 1956, with the third one being a judicial inquest.
 The inquests found that the deaths occurred as a result of the subsidence of the mine itself.
 They also revealed that the collapse of 28 December was not reported to mining inspectors, as was mandatory.

 Following the disaster, the South African government established Coal Mines Research Controlling Council to improve coal mine safety and research pillar strength, supported by the Council for Scientific and Industrial Research and the Chamber of Mines Research Organization.

 The South African Chamber of Mines obtained rescue equipment to reach men trapped underground in coal mines.
 Similar equipment was used to rescue trapped Chilean miners in 2010.

 Compensation

+The disaster prompted the government to set up the National Mine Disaster Fund.
 With segregation being a policy of governance for the Apartheid regime, the Workmen Compensation Act entitled a white widow to her deceased husband’s pension fund, while a black widow was only granted a lump sum from the mining company.
-Of the miners killed in the tragedy, half of them came from the then British High Commission Territory of Basutoland, while a little under half of the others came from Portuguese East Africa.
-Of the deceased, six were white South African men.
+Of the miners killed, six were white South Africans, while half of the remainder were black miners from the then British High Commission Territory of Basutoland, and a little under half of the others were black miners came from Portuguese East Africa.

-The disaster sent shockwaves across the nation, which prompted the government to set up the National Mine Disaster Fund.

 Commemorations

-21 January 2020 will mark exactly 60 years since the disaster.
+The first commemorations of the disater took place in January 2000 when a Taiwanese businessman, Richard Hse who bought the area where the mine compound is, organized a commemorative event.
+Since then, no official commemoration has been held by the South African government.
+In 2017, the Mine Health and Safety Council (MHSC) and other stakeholder groups involved promoted the construction and installation of a tribute memorial and plaque at the site.
+Little is known about the status of other plans to have a museum and information center built in order to make the location a tourist destination in the area.
+On January 21 ,2025 the community of Zamdela ,Sasolburg led by Kedibone Motlhasedi organized the first commemorations to have the MEC of the Free State Sports, Arts, Culture, and Recreation: Ms Zanele Sifuba.
+The site is being declared a heritage site.

+An Afrikaner band, Die Briels recorded and released a song in 1961 called "Die Mynerslied" for the miners.